Feeling Good for Schools

 - Pupils who are having difficulties at home

-- Kids experiencing problems at school, bullying for example
+- Children experiencing problems at school, for example bullying

 How do younger minds benefit from Feeling Good?